💨

 It also makes professional development a cinch.
 Watching talented teammates explain how and why they do stuff makes it incredibly easy to learn from them.
 And when you do the same, subjecting your own approaches to peer review, you’ll be guaranteed to grow.

-Plus, an organization of good writers makes it easier to maintain a .
+Plus, an organization of good writers makes 📆Collaborating in a low-meeting environment easier.

 Readings